alemart/speedy-vision/README.md

 * `depth: number`.
 An integer between `1` and `4` that tells Speedy how "deep" it should go when searching for keypoints in scale-space.
 Defaults to `3`.
 * `quality: number`.
 A value between `0` and `1`, as in the Harris detector.
 This is an alternative to `sensitivity`.

-#### BRISK features

-`Speedy.FeatureDetector.BRISK(): SpeedyFeatureDetector`

-**Currently work-in-progress.** Speedy implements a modified version of the BRISK feature detector.
-It is able to give you feature points at multiple scales.
-The following additional properties are available:

-* `depth: number`.
-An integer between `1` and `4` telling how "deep" the algorithm should go when searching for keypoints in scale-space.
-The higher the value, the more robust it is against scale transformations (at a slighly higher computational cost).
-Defaults to `4`.
-* `threshold: number`.
-An integer between `0` and `255`, just like in FAST.

 #### Automatic sensitivity